Academic vs Community vs Private Practice: What’s Better for Doctors?

 In a community hospital, you’re employed by the hospital and take on a more clinical role.
 You may or may not have residents, and the majority of your work will be based in the hospital and its affiliated clinics.

-Private practice differs from academic and community hospitals in the sense that you’re not employed by the hospital.
+Private practice differs from academic and community hospitals in the sense that the hospital does not employ you.
 Instead, you’re either starting your own practice or joining a pre-existing group, but your practice can still be affiliated with community hospitals.

 What are the pros and cons of each practice?
 Let’s break down the most important factors to consider.